Neville A Brown JP

 Following retirement as a primary school Headteacher I worked at Holly Trees as Special Needs Coordinator and then supporting classes throughout the school.

-I have been a governor for two years and currently chair of the Teaching and Learning Committee, responsible for
+I have been a governor for two years and currently chair of the Teaching and Learning Committee, responsible for monitoring English and creative development.

 I have been a co-opted governor since 2015.
 I am the Head Teacher of a Havering Primary school and I use this educational experience in my role as Governor.